University of Louisiana at Lafayette: Fletcher Hall and Marais Press

+Health Science Campus

+Beginning in 2022, the University finalized the purchase of 2 separate properties that were formally used as Our Lady of Lourdes Medical Center's location and consists of a total of approximately 25 acres.

+Ideally located between the main campus and the University Commons (which includes the main athletic facilities) and Research Park, this purchase creates a natural bridge, helping to unite the various locations, and which is in accordance with the school's 2012 Master Plan.

+2022 Diocese of Lafayette purchase

+In the summer of 2022 UL finalized the purchase of approximately 5.8 acres of land owned by the Diocese of Lafayette and which included several structures that were part of Our Lady of Lourdes Regional Medical Center campus.
+The 5.834-acre tract is located at West St. Mary Boulevard and St. Landry Street and includes several structures.

+2023 Our Lady of Lourdes purchase

+In the spring of 2023, the university finalized the purchase of approximately 19.2 acres that were formally used as the Our Lady of Lourdes Medical Center campus.

 University Commons

-Starting with the purchase of the Whittington Farm property in 1936, the university added ~175 acres just south of the main campus, along Johnston St. This area, now also consisting of the Athletic Complex and Research Park areas form a total contiguous area of over 391 acres, known today as “University Commons.”
+Starting with the purchase of the Whittington Farm property in 1936, the university added about 175 acres just south of the main campus, along Johnston St. This area, now also consisting of the Athletic Complex and Research Park areas form a total contiguous area of over 391 acres, known today as University Commons.

 Athletic Complex

-Due to the continuing growth of the university during the 1950–70s, all of the main athletic facilities were relocated from the main campus to the University Commons area, which is bounded roughly by Reinhardt Dr, Bertrand St, Congress St and State St. The following is a list of major buildings in the complex:
+Due to the continuing growth of the university during the 1950s, '60s and '70s, all of the main athletic facilities were relocated from the main campus to the University Commons area, and is bounded roughly by Reinhardt Dr, Bertrand St, Congress St and State St. The following is a list of major buildings in the complex:

 Located along Coliseum Road, the complex consists of a newly constructed Field House, as well as ~20 lighted acres of grassy fields, and convenient parking.
 This space enables the university the ability to offer numerous sports/activities to the student population.

 Research Park

-Bounded by Cajundome Blvd, E. Landry Road, and Congress St, the Research Park was conceived and developed to be a stimulant innovation and economic development that serves the region, state, and nation.
+Bounded by Cajundome Blvd, E. Landry Road, and Congress St, the Research Park was conceived and developed to be a stimulant for innovation and economic development that serves the region, state, and nation.
 The following is a list of major buildings located in the park: